Mellonyt/MemLua/README.md

+# How to install

+To use MemLua in your project, extract the MemLua zip, and place the extracted folder in your project, along with the other C++ files.
+Also, include my Lua copy if you don't already have Lua added, or, replace it if your lua isn't working with mine.

+It's been currently tested for Lua version 5.1-5.2 (mine may be 5.1.4) and now, include "memlua.h" at the top of your project

+I also recommend VS 2017 or VS 2019, and support for wininet which should already come with the default packages

 # What is MemLua?
 MemLua is a powerful memory-editing library for Lua, aimed towards DLL applications.
 It may be used for its minimalistic, blissful exploiting experience, or for its